-Outlets near water sources or mounted outside must be safety protected by a special sensor called a GFCI or ground fault circuit interrupter.
+Receptacles near water sources or mounted outside must be safety protected by a special sensor called a GFCI or ground fault circuit interrupter.
 GFCI’s detect shorts or grounds and turns off the power to the outlet.

 Some newer building codes also require AFCI’s, arc-fault circuit interrupters.
-These are outlets are intended to prevent arcing which can cause fires.
+These are intended to prevent arcing which can cause fires.
 When an arc is detected by an AFCI, the offending circuit is shut down.
 It can be reset similarly to a GFCI.
 AFCIs should be tested once per quarter.

-- If there are small children at home, use childproof plugs to cover the outlets
+- If there are small children at home, use childproof plugs to cover the outlets and prevent tampering.

 - 4x per year: Test each G/AFCI.